Kianjn/SmartPolicyAssistant/README.md

 ## 📋 Overview

-This capstone project demonstrates a GenAI-powered assistant designed to help users understand, analyze, and compare lengthy and complex energy policy documents, specifically focusing on the National Energy and Climate Plans (NECPs) of EU member states.
-It leverages Retrieval-Augmented Generation (RAG) to provide accurate answers based on the source documents.
+This project demonstrates a GenAI-powered assistant designed to help users understand, analyze, and compare lengthy and complex energy policy documents, specifically focusing on the National Energy and Climate Plans (NECPs) of EU member states.
+It leverages Retrieval-Augmented Generation (RAG) and structured data analysis to provide accurate answers based on the source documents.

 ## ✨ Features

-*   **📄 Document Ingestion:** Processes raw text extracted from NECP PDF documents
+*   **📄 Document Processing:** Processes and extracts structured data from NECP documents
-*   **🔍 Vector Indexing:** Creates a searchable vector index (using FAISS) from document chunks based on semantic similarity using Google's embedding models
+*   **📊 Data Aggregation:** Combines and normalizes data from multiple sources into a unified format
+*   **🤖 LLM-Powered Query Parsing:** Uses Google Gemini models to understand and parse natural language queries
-*   **🤖 Retrieval-Augmented Generation (RAG):** Finds relevant document sections based on user queries
+*   **🔍 Structured Data Retrieval:** Efficiently retrieves relevant data based on parsed queries
-*   **💡 Generative Q&A:** Uses Google Gemini models via LangChain to generate answers grounded in the retrieved context
+*   **💡 Generative Q&A:** Uses Google Gemini models via LangChain to generate answers grounded in the retrieved data
-*   **🌍 Cross-Document Comparison:** Capable of answering questions that require synthesizing information from multiple documents (e.g., comparing targets between countries)
+*   **🌍 Cross-Document Comparison:** Capable of answering questions that require synthesizing information from multiple documents
 *   **🖥️ Interactive UI:** Provides a user-friendly chat interface built with Streamlit

 ## 🛠️ Technology Stack